henrythedrip/mod-9-challenge/generated-README.md

   - [Tests](#tests)
   - [Questions](#questions)

-## Description

-This is a README.md Generator that was developed as classwork for the University Of Utah Full Stack Web Development Coding Bootcamp.
+this is a README generator and it creates a professional readme file with everything a user needs.

 ## Installation

-You need to have Node installed in order to use this program.
-You also need to have the dependencies installed using `npm i`
+first you need node, you need to clone the repo and you need to install the dependencies and run in the commandline with `node script.js`

 ## Usage

-This program is run in the command line using `node script.js`
+you use the program in the commandline with `node script.js` and you answer the questions

 ## License